knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf3/osgi/framework/readme.txt

  fwdir

 in the currect directory.
-The "fwdir" directory can also be set specifically using the org.osgi.framework.dir system property.
+The "fwdir" directory can also be set specifically using the org.osgi.framework.storage system property.
 Note that moving "fwdir" also changes the location for searching for default .xargs files.

 If no options are specified, or a single "-init" option is present, an implicit